-Jin, the eldest member of the group, and BTS' main dancer J-Hpe are serving as assistant Army drill instructors, and lead rapper Suga was allocated as a public service agent.
-In most cases, people who have minor disabilities or are not fit enough for active duty in the army serve as public service workers.
+Jin, the eldest member of the group, and BTS' main dancer J-Hpe are serving as assistant army drill instructors, and lead rapper Suga was allocated as a public service agent.
+In most cases, people who have minor disabilities or are not fit enough for active duty in the military serve as public service workers.
 Suga underwent surgery in 2020 because of his torn labrum.

 Group members can still take part in limited group activities with other BTS members such as concerts outside barracks if top commanders make an exceptional judgment that their reunion will promote national interest.

 Avoiding military service could significantly damage male celebrities' reputation in South Korea which is still technically at war with North Korea.
 Steve Yoo, a Korean-born American singer, maintained his position as South Korea's favorite artist for his sporty image and explosive dancing style until he acquired U.S. citizenship in 2002.
 He has been banned from entering South Korea for violating the law regarding military enlistment.
 Yoo was heavily criticized by the public that he changed nationality to evade military conscription.